Promoting Independence and Self-Sufficiency

 Need help or want to know more?

-For more information, read the Getting there Tips Sheets in English, Spanish and Polish, Moving to Adulthood handout and list of items every youth should have when leaving care.
+For more information, read the Getting there Tip Sheets in English, Spanish and Polish.

 Service Provider IDentification and Exploration Resource (SPIDER)